-This project seeks to apply and/or advance the state of the art in computer science in the detection and prevention of use of information technology for racist purposes.
+This project seeks to apply and/or advance the state of the art in computer science in the detection and prevention of use of information technology for racist purposes and for the purpose of developing and demonstrating computational tools for the study of racism, particularly in application to online data.
 The project may involve basic research, applied research or a combination of both.
 It is likely that existing methods addressing other online threats will be relevant to the problem domain including methods to address online misogyny, bullying, terrorist networks and their identification and disruption (as examples).
 The project is likely to involve use of natural language processing, machine learning and network analysis as existing technologies deployed in this problem domain.

 The project may involve working with government and non-government external stakeholders concerned with the problem of online racism to assist them in responding to online racism.
 Research by publication is encouraged as part of this project.